-Paul’s career in journalism began at the University of British Columbia’s student newspaper, The Ubyssey, and included jobs at the Vancouver Sun and the News Letter (Belfast, Northern Ireland).
-He joined The Globe and Mail in 1978 as a copy editor and later served as night city editor, assistant foreign editor, national beats editor and reporter specializing in world affairs.
+Paul believes today’s students will create tomorrow’s news media in exciting new forms, grounded in tested techniques for hunting down the information people need.
+He also believes that scholarly study of journalism’s past and present can enlighten this process.
+His career in journalism began at the University of British Columbia’s student newspaper, The Ubyssey, and included jobs at the Vancouver Sun and the News Letter (Belfast, Northern Ireland).
+He joined The Globe and Mail in 1978 as a copy editor and later held several reporting and editing positions.
 He was a correspondent based in Mexico City (1985-88) and Rio de Janeiro (1988-91), and from 2001 to 2004 he wrote the Worldbeat column on global issues.
 He was foreign editor in 2004-2005.

 Paul studied at Harvard University in 1983-84 as the first Martin Wise Goodman Canadian Nieman Fellow.
 Columbia University awarded him the Maria Moors Cabot prize in 2000 for his reporting on the Americas.
+He maintains a keen interest in Latin America and continues to write and comment on media issues and international affairs.
 His publication credits include the annual Canada Among Nations, Canadian Foreign Policy, the Mexican Review of Canadian Studies, International Journal, the Literary Review of Canada and the Encyclopaedia Britannica’s Book of the Year.

 JRN 303 - Feature Reporting Workshop

 JN 8101 - The City: Reporting, Writing

 JN 8106 - History of News